 William Cottrell became part of the 4th Canadian Mounted Rifles (2nd Central Ontario Regiment).
 He was a Sergeant with regimental number 113149.

 On the 4th of January 1917 William was mentioned in dispatches.

-William Cottrell was instantly killed by a shell while standing outside a pill-box on the 24th of October 1917 during the 3rd Battle of Passchendaele.
+William was killed instantly by a shell while he was standing outside a pill-box on 24th October 1917, during the 3rd Battle of Passchendaele.

 William Cottrell is commemorated on the Ypres Menin Gate Memorial, Belgium on Panels 30 and 32.
 He was said to be buried at Chester House Cemetery.